Species:

 • Pronounced VEE-ohn-yay.

-• Only permitted white grape in the French Condrieu region of the Rhône Valley.
+• The only permitted white grape in the French Condrieu region of the Rhône Valley.

 Other Names: